Star posts shocking sex act online

 The 47-year-old Hot in Herre singer posted a clip of himself receiving a sex act on his Instagram stories before quickly deleting it, but fans acted swiftly and it's since been doing the rounds on the internet.

-He has since apologised for the mistake, telling Fox News it was an "old video" that had accidentally made its way to his platform, which boasts 3.3 million followers.
+He has since apologised for the mistake, telling Fox News it was an "old video" that had accidentally made its way to his platform, which has 3.3 million followers.

 "I sincerely apologise to the young lady and her family.
 This is unwanted publicity for her/them," he said.
 "This was an old video that was private and never meant to go public."